 In this critical moment where we are challenging structural norms as they relate to the future of work, the gig economy, and the creative economy, members in the Equitable Platforms track are creating new opportunities for equal participation in culture.
 Projects and businesses include music companies exploring new models for revenue sharing, business cooperatives redefining labor practices, cultural and community-specific gathering spaces and labs, technology for generative art, and social platforms that address economic inequality, persistent racial disadvantage, and representation gaps in creative industries.

 IDEAS FOR THE CITY

 We believe in the power of art and culture to transform our cities and our communities, and to tackle some of the most pressing issues facing our society today.
-Along with our partner IdeasCity, NEW INC is incubating new ideas for the city that address education, social justice, climate change, urban issues, representation and inequality in creative ways.
-Projects include technological and procedural interventions into healthcare and architectural infrastructure, social enterprises that empower underrepresented creators, and artworks that reimagine our engagement with the city's space and history.
+Supported by Jonathan D. Lewis Foundation and the Kresge Foundation and in partnership with IdeasCity, NEW INC is incubating new ideas for the city that address education, social justice, climate change, urban issues, representation and inequality in creative ways.

 Learn more about the Ideas for the City Track.

 With the support of the Knight Foundation, members of the Museum Technology Track are on a mission to research, design and prototype accessible, off-the-shelf technology solutions.
-The aim of this Track is to provide small and mid-sized museums with scalable means for engaging their audiences.
-Each member in this Track will partner with a museum outside of NYC to extend the reach of accessible tech to new destinations, broadening the footprint of creative design and technology.
+Products that are prototyped are developed with small and mid-sized museums in mind, and with the goal of developing scalable means for engaging audiences.
+Each member in this Track partners with a museum outside of NYC to extend the reach of accessible tech to new destinations, broadening the footprint of creative design and technology.
 Products in development are both visitor-facing and internal to museum operations, and include collection visualization tools, augmented reality in-gallery experiences, open sourced audio guides and more.

 Learn more about the Museum Technology Track